The SEO Power of H1 and H2 Headings: Best Practices

 If you’ve figured this out, you can optimize them and ensure your content is easily tracked by the search engines and readers, and makes for easy reading too.

-Best Practices for Optimizing H1 tags
+Recommended Practices for Optimizing H1 Tags:

 By following these best practices, you can ensure that your tags are optimized for both search engines and user experience.
 With affordable digital marketing services, you can ensure all aspects of your website are optimized, including the content.